wesleygas/wesleygas.github.io/docs/_projects/(4) SpotifyDisplay.md

 # SpotyStation

-First of all, I apologise for my terrible creativity for names 😁.
+First of all, I apologize for my terrible creativity for names 😁.
 But the inspiration is still there!
 It's a station to show whatever is currently playing on your spotify (or any other media player on HomeAssistant)